bibanon/android-development-codex/General/Linux.md

 Canonical has chosen the Google/[[ASUS Nexus 7]] as their official ARM tablet reference device, currently testing a one-click installer on it.

+### Arch Linux + Xorg Display Hijack

+This hack runs an X display server safely and natively from a chroot, reducing overhead.
+Only proven to work on the Nook Color, though an unknown amount of phones support it.
+[Link](http://thomaspolasek.blogspot.ca/2012/04/arch-linux-lxde-w-xorg-mouse-keyboard_16.html)

 ### Installation Instructions

+## Making Mobile Linux Usable

+The desktop ecosystem has proven a hard sell on mobile touchscreen devices, and attempts to adapt the full power of GNU/Linux to the phone space has often met with failure.

+Here is [[a project|Mobile Linux]] that attempts to find and fix those pressing issues.

 ## Ubuntu DEs